 Bullocks!
 You can!
 Look for V-neck halter top styles which look very flattering on well-endowed ladies.
 An empire waist, one that is right under the bust line, hits at the smallest part of every woman.
 The length of the dress also helps to elongate your body making you appear taller and slimmer.
 Look for fabrics that float away from your body.

 Rule #3: Curvy Gals Can’t Wear Pencil Skirts.

-You can go for a classic black pencil skirt, or a slimming pinstripe.
+You can go for a classic black pencil skirt or a slimming pinstripe.
 You can also wear a brightly colored pencil skirt as well.
 Pick your favorite color and strut your stuff.
-Pair it with a button down blouse, fitted v-neck or scoop neck t-shirt or a cardigan.
+Pair it with a button-down blouse, fitted v-neck or scoop neck t-shirt or a cardigan.
 If you have a small waist, put a nice wide belt around it to show it off.
-If you have no waist, same thing, put a nice wide belt around it to create a waist.
+If you have no waist, still put a nice wide belt around it to create a waist.

 Rule #4: Wear Black.